tmobile/jazz-installer/README.md

 # jazz-installer
 Jazz Serverless Development Framework: Developer Preview Installer

-For more details on Jazz Serverless Development Framework, Please refer [here](https://github.com/tmobile/jazz-core/wiki)
+For more details on Jazz Serverless Development Framework, please refer [here](https://github.com/tmobile/jazz-core/wiki)

-*Note: Please go through [Limitations](#limitations) before you proceed.*
+*Note: Please go through [limitations](#limitations) before you proceed.*

 To run the installer - its a two step process.
 (Run the commands in below steps)
  1. [Make sure Prerequisites are met](#prerequisites)